Saturday, January 2, 2016

 Aroma and Flavor – 2 out of 3 mugs

-When opening the bottle, the aroma was commercial.
-That means it had a more sugar-coated wintergreen aroma and a hint of an unknown spice.
-At first drink, it really was overly carbonated, and wintergreen was the dominant flavor.
+Upon opening the bottle, the aroma was commercial, characterized by a sugary wintergreen scent and a subtle hint of an unidentified spice.
+Initially, the beverage exhibited excessive carbonation, with wintergreen being the predominant flavor.
 The aftertaste is metallic.

 Head – 2 out of 3 mugs